Narayan517/TetraCare-Healthcare-website-/README.md

-🌟 Features
+🌟 Features :

-1️⃣ Home Page
+1️⃣ Home Page:

 1.Provides an overview of hospital services.
 2.Includes a search bar for easy navigation.